Beale Returns To Rangers As Manager - UrduPoint

 The 42-year-old was handed his first senior managerial role by QPR in June and a bright start saw him wanted by Wolves for their managerial vacancy last month.

-Beale rebuffed that interest but QPR's form on the field has suffered since with a five-game winless run meaning he leaves with the Londonders seventh in the Championship table.
+Beale rebuffed that interest but QPR's form on the field has suffered since with a five-game winless run meaning he leaves with the Londoners seventh in the Championship table.

 He returns to Ibrox with Rangers trailing Celtic by nine points at the top of the Scottish Premiership.